Here are the 9 low cost marketing strategies I consistently see work for established gyms

 That’s gym leadership mentoring in action.

-1. Referral Programs Only Work If They’re Designed (Not Hoped For)
+3. Referral Programs Work If They’re Designed (Not Hoped For)

 “Bring a friend” isn’t a referral system.